 Edward was baptised in the East Sussex village of Brede, as were all of their children, so this family may possibly be related to our William and Ann Fairhall.

 2. WILLIAM Fairhall migrated on board the Harpley to Australia from Sussex, having been born in the Crawley/Cowfold area.
 He married Susannah Trotman in 1851 in Melbourne.
 Two children were born in Victoria, and then the family migrated to New Zealand, where William and Susannah had 11 more children.

-William and Susannah's 1300 descendants seem to have generally remained along the west coast of New Zealand, especially around Greymouth.
+William and Susannah's 1600 immediate descendants generally remained along the west coast of New Zealand, especially around Greymouth.